CoBrALab/RABIES/docs/preprocessing.md

     of ANTs similarity metric performance in brain image registration.
 NeuroImage, 54(3), 2033–2044.

 Command line interface parameters:
-    Registration Options:
-        Customize registration operations and troubleshoot registration failures.
+    --commonspace_reg COMMONSPACE_REG
+                            Specify registration options for the commonspace registration.
+                            * masking: Combine masks derived from the inhomogeneity correction step to support registration during the generation of the unbiased template, and then during template registration.
+                            *** Specify 'true' or 'false'.
+                            * brain_extraction: conducts brain extraction prior to template registration based on the combined masks from inhomogeneity correction.
+This will enhance brain edge-matching, but requires good quality masks.
+This should be selected along the 'masking' option.
+                            *** Specify 'true' or 'false'.
+                            * template_registration: Specify a registration script for the alignment of the dataset-generated unbiased template to the commonspace atlas.
                             *** Rigid: conducts only rigid registration.
                             *** Affine: conducts Rigid then Affine registration.
                             *** SyN: conducts Rigid, Affine then non-linear registration.
                             *** no_reg: skip registration.

-    --atlas_reg_script {Rigid,Affine,SyN,no_reg}
-                            Specify a registration script for alignment of the dataset-generated unbiased template to the commonspace atlas.
-                            (default: SyN)

-    --commonspace_masking
-                            Combine masks derived from the inhomogeneity correction step to support registration during the generation of the unbiased template, and then during atlas registration.
-                            (default: False)

-    --brain_extraction    If using --commonspace_masking and/or --coreg_masking, this option will conduct brain
-                            extractions prior to registration based on the initial mask during inhomogeneity correction.
-This will enhance brain edge-matching, but requires good quality masks.
-                            (default: False)

-    --fast_commonspace    Skip the generation of a dataset-generated unbiased template, and instead, register each anatomical scan independently directly onto the commonspace atlas, using the --atlas_reg_script registration.
-This option can be faster, but may decrease the quality of alignment between subjects.(default: False)
+                            * fast_commonspace: Skip the generation of a dataset-generated unbiased template, and instead, register each scan independently directly onto the commonspace atlas, using the template_registration.
+This option can be faster, but may decrease the quality of alignment between subjects.
+                            *** Specify 'true' or 'false'.
+                            (default: masking=false,brain_extraction=false,template_registration=SyN,fast_commonspace=false)

 Workflow:
     parameters
         opts: command line interface parameters
+        commonspace_masking: whether masking is applied during template generation and registration
+        brain_extraction: whether brain extraction is applied for template registration
+        template_reg: registration method
+        fast_commonspace: whether the template generation step is skipped and instead each scan is registered directly in commonspace
         output_folder: specify a folder to execute the workflow and store important outputs
         transforms_datasink: datasink node where the transforms are stored
         num_procs: set the maximum number of parallel threads to launch
+        output_datasinks: whether to generate a datasink from the outputs of the workflow
+        joinsource_list: names for the iterable nodes to join before unbiased template generation

     inputs
         moving_image_list: list of files corresponding to the images from different MRI sessions
         moving_mask_list: mask files overlapping with the moving images, inherited from the inhomogeneity correction step.
 These masks are used for --commonspace_masking and --brain_extraction
-        atlas_anat: the structural template in common space
+        template_anat: the target structural template to register the unbiased template
-        atlas_mask: the brain mask in common space
+        template_mask: the brain mask of the structural template

-    inputnode_iterable: this input node expects inputs from a upstream node which iterates over each MRI session, which allows to associate back the outputs from unbiased template generation to each MRI session
-        iter_name: the file name from moving_image_list associated to a given MRI session

     outputs
         unbiased_template: the generated unbiased template
+        unbiased_mask: brain mask resampled over the unbiased template
         native_mask: the atlas brain mask resampled to an associated MRI session in native space
         to_atlas_affine: affine transform for registration to the atlas
         to_atlas_warp: non-linear transform for registration to the atlas